 Ex-lawyer is Blunt about the law

-This week we speak to Jim Brough who, until only a few weeks ago, was a lawyer in the City with US firm Faegre & Benson.
+This week we spoke to Jim Brough who, until a few weeks ago, was a lawyer in the City with US firm Faegre & Benson.
 He’s given it all up to join his wife, a freelance PR advisor, in order to expand their business, Blunt Communications.
 How did he get here and what is the transition like?
+(Scroll down for a 2010 update).

-Jim: Ok.
-I studied Art History at St Andrew’s.
-That didn’t lead me towards any particular career and so I decided to do the law conversion course.
+Jim: I studied Art History at St Andrew’s, which didn’t lead me towards any particular career and so I decided to do the law conversion course.
 I went to the College of Law and joined corporate boutique firm Hobson Audley in the City (which was later taken over by US firm Faegre & Benson).

 mtl: And how was that?